silversquirl/vsg/README.md

 While I've designed vsg not to make any unnecessary assumptions, it has to make some:

-  - Sites have an output directory named `output`
+- Sites have an output directory
 - Sites have one main template, stored in `template.py`
-  - Sites have content written in Markdown, stored in files with the extension `.md` in the directory `content`
+- Sites have content written in Markdown, stored in files with the extension `.md` (**not** `.markdown`)
-  - Sites have static content such as CSS and images, stored in the `assets` directory.
-This directory (**not** its contents) is copied into `output`, so use paths beginning with `/assets/` to reference files stored in it.
+- Sites have static content such as CSS and images, stored in the "assets" directories.
+These directories are copied into the output directory, so use paths beginning with their names (eg. `assets/file`) to reference files stored in them.
 - Markdown files have optional YAML frontmatter of the following form:

       ---
       this: Is YAML
       you:
         - can
         - use
         - any
         - YAML
         - construct
         - here
       ---

       # Page Title
       This is now **Markdown**!

   Data expressed in frontmatter can be accessed inside the template through the page object.
 See `example/` for an example or the source code (`vsg.py`) for full details.

 ### Getting Started